Selena Live!

 Live! or Selena Live! is a live album by American Tejano pop singer Selena, which was released on May 4, 1993, by EMI Latin.
 The album was re-released on September 22, 2002, as being part of the Selena: 20 Years of Music collection; which included spoken liner notes by her family, friends and her former band members Selena y Los Dinos.
 Live! includes three cumbia-influenced studio tracks, while the rest of the album consists of live versions of previously released songs.
 The album was recorded during a free concert at the Memorial Coliseum in Corpus Christi, Texas, on February 7, 1993.
-It was certified gold (Latin type) by the Recording Industry Association of America in its first year, double platinum (Latin type) in 1995, and gold (standard) in 2002.
+It was certified gold (Latin type) by the Recording Industry Association of America in its first year, double platinum in 1995, and 8× platinum in 2017.

 Live! led Selena to win a Grammy Award for Best Mexican-American Album at the 36th Grammy Awards, the first Tejano musician to do so.
 It had won two awards from the 1994 Billboard Latin Music Awards, and three awards at the 1994 Tejano Music Awards.
 Live! peaked at number one on the US Regional Mexican Albums, number two on the Top Latin Albums and number 79 on the Billboard 200.
 Soon after the release of Live!, the album received mostly positive reviews from music critics who claimed the album was "foreshadowing" Amor Prohibido (1994), and that Selena was the Mexican equivalent of Madonna.
 The album spawned three singles, which were simultaneously in the top five positions on the Hot Latin Tracks chart.